ounai/horstrivia/README.md

 ### translate.json

-`TRANSLATE_API_URL` - The translating API should accept requests with body `{ text: 'translate this }`, and return body of the translated text
+`TRANSLATE_API_URL` - URL for the translation API.
+It should accept requests with body `{ text: 'translate this }`, and return body of the translated text

 `SEPARATOR` - Character or string that will be separating array elements when translating - should be something the translating API will not interfere with